AnnyZ08/work-study-syllabus-bot/README.md

     QUALTRICS_SURVEY_ID=(optional)
     QUALTRICS_DATACENTER=(optional, e.g., uwo.eu)
     OPENAI_MODEL=(optional, default gpt-4o-mini)

+Qualtrics variables can be accessed through:
+- **Qualtrics -> Creat New Project -> Survey Flow** -> Add Two **Embedded Data (repsonseText, QueryText) -> Apply**
+- Go back to homepage and activate the survey
+- Get SURVEY_ID from URL
+- Generate API_TOKEN from user settings

 ## 5. Point the frontend to your backend
 In `index.html`, replace the fetch URL with your Deno URL, e.g.: